Home Cocktails Punch / Party Drink Mulled Wine

 Common Mistake

-A common mistake is boiling the wine, which can lead to a harsh flavor and loss of alcohol content.
+A common mistake is boiling the wine, which can cook off the alcohol and alter the flavors; always heat it gently.

 Frequently Asked Questions

-A medium-bodied red wine such as Merlot, Zinfandel, or Cabernet Sauvignon works best for mulled wine.
-These wines have enough structure to hold up against the spices and sweetness without being overpowering.
+For Mulled Wine, it's best to choose a medium-bodied red wine such as Merlot, Zinfandel, or Cabernet Sauvignon.
+These wines have enough character to stand up to the spices and sweetness without being too overpowering.

 You Might Also Like